Skip to main content

 Second funding line in Work Programme 2018-2020 for the further development of a European SST Service provision function

-The 2-3SST2018-20 project is implemented in the form of a Specific Grant Agreement (SGA) addressing the objectives identified in the SST Support Framework and the H2020 Work Programme 2018-2020, under the EUSST Framework Partnership Agreement (EUSSTFPA).
+The 2-3SST2018-20 project has been implemented in the form of a Specific Grant Agreement (SGA) addressing the objectives identified in the SST Support Framework and the H2020 Work Programme 2018-2020, under the EUSST Framework Partnership Agreement (EUSSTFPA).

 1. Foster European cooperation on the SST domain.